dvkcool/php-apache-composer/README.md

 This quickstart project comes with the following by default:

-1. A basic Hasura project
+1. A basic Hasura project which generates random name, address and text.

 2. Two tables `article` and `author` with some dummy data

+3. Compser : Dependency Manager for PHP, no need to load depedencies locally.
+Just specify it in composer.json and use it directly with dependency name in your project.

+4. A fzaninotto/faker module which generates random data for you

 ## Quickstart